LeetLLM

 In production, you're usually working with a property graph rather than bare triples.
 That means nodes and edges carry metadata like type, description, source_chunk_ids, timestamps, or confidence scores.
 Those extra fields matter for filtering, provenance, and ranking during retrieval.

 This graph structure mirrors how operations teams reason through associations.
-When a query mentions "Memphis hub," a retrieval system can use typed relationships and provenance to distinguish carrier delays, scanner outages, return-center capacity, and inventory transfers instead of relying on city-name similarity alone.
+When a query mentions redis-cache, a retrieval system can use typed relationships and provenance to distinguish service dependencies, region-specific incidents, config drift, and release side effects instead of relying on service-name similarity alone.

 The GraphRAG pipeline